 LCAP Goal #3 is to increase student retention and was informed by data from the LCP.
 Another area of concern is student attendance.
 Our expectation as a DASS independent study school is to have an attendance rate of 85% or higher each learning period.
-Attendance data for all students in 2019-2020 was 71.10%.
-Our current attendance rate is 89.42% This is a gap of 18.32%, that we can close by additional tiered actions.
-LCAP Goal #3 now has new actions to support attendance and retention.
+Attendance data for all students in 2019-2020 was 71.83%.
+Our current attendance rate is 89.06%.
+This is a gap of 17.23%, that we can close by additional tiered actions.
+New actions were written into the new LCAP to address attendance and retention.